trevortombe/website/content/project/LFS/index.md

 This is a work in progress.
 {{% /alert %}}

+## Labour Force Survey

-Each month Statistics Canada releases their labour force survey data.
+Each month Statistics Canada releases their [`Labour Force Survey`](https://www.statcan.gc.ca/eng/survey/household/3701).
+This is the main source of information on the latest labour market trends throughout Canada.

-Here's a [collection](https://www.trevortombe.com/post/lfs/lfs/) of my random graphics.
+A selection of some of the latest data is available [`here`](/data/LFS.html).
+Selected statistics for Calgary and Edmonton are [`here`](/data/LFS_cma.html)

+## Survey of Payroll, Employment and Hours

+A summary of the latest SEPH data is available [here](/data/SEPH.html)